 Thajiwas Glacier is one of the prime attractions of a trip to Sonamarg.
 The 3 kilometers long trek passes through lush green pastures, and beautiful forests, and ends at a viewpoint from where you get a clear view of the glacier.

 You do not actually go all the way to the glacier.
 The trek ends in a meadow which is called ‘snow point’.
 There are a few tea stalls at the viewpoint where you can get something to eat before starting on your way back.

 Near that meadow, a bit of snow remains for all 12 months on the slopes of the mountains.
 This is where the activities like riding a sled on the snow take place.

 However, the trek does get a little more difficult and trickier after that.
-Most of the tourists go for the 3 kilometers long walk to the snow point and return to Sonamarg from there.
+Most of the tourists go for the 3-kilometer-long walk to the snow point and return to Sonamarg from there.
 The entire affair takes about 4-5 hours to complete.